|

 Abba Hillel Silver

-In 1999 I started a page of links to web
+In 1998 I started a page of links to web

 pages about my

-former rabbi in 1999, when a search on "Abba
+former rabbi, when a search on "Abba

 Hillel Silver" found only 400 "hits" on a much smaller internet.
-(A
+(A similar

-search today will find about 36,000 pages!)
+search today will find about 54,000 pages!)
 The only

 website on the life and work of

-Cleveland's most notable Jewish citizen, it has grown to 30
+Cleveland's most notable Jewish citizen, it has grown to 40

 pages and has achieved #1 ranking on Google.

-Cleveland Jewish History grew.
-I moved these pages to start www.ClevelandJewishHistory.net |
+platform, I moved these pages to start www.ClevelandJewishHistory.net |

 |